 Ways to volunteer

-- work with people with dementia in one of our day centres or drop-ins, helping them enjoy a sociable time, with conversation, activities and outings
+- Support people with dementia at one of our service locations or Dementia Resource Centres, helping them to enjoy friendly conversations, activities and outings

-- befriend someone with dementia who is living in a local care home or hospital by visiting regularly - see Forget me not Service or Connect 2 Project
+- Befriend someone with dementia in their home, living in a local care home or in hospital by visiting them regularly

 If you would like to volunteer -